Consequences and Financial Penalties: The Hidden Cost of Non-Compliance for Your Business

 - Do you understand your responsibilities surrounding the prevention of violence in the workplace, and do you have effective processes in place?

-- Are you aware of all OSHA regulations that apply to your business, and are you in compliance?
+- Are you aware of all OSHA regulations that apply to your business?

-- Do you have an up-to-date safety manual for the company, all divisions, and departments?
-Are all managers trained in the implementation of these measures?
+- Do you have an up-to-date written safety manual for the company as a whole and for all divisions and departments?
+Are all managers trained to implement these measures?

 - Have you filed all applicable financial statements and reports at the federal and state levels?